arpitbbhayani/articles/blogs/string-interning.md

 {
     .........

-    // Get all the keys of the interned dictionaary PyObject *keys = PyDict_Keys(interned);
+    // Get all the keys to the interned dictionary PyObject *keys = PyDict_Keys(interned);

     .........

-    // Interned unicode strings are not forcibly deallocated;
+    // Interned Unicode strings are not forcibly deallocated;
     // rather, we give them their stolen references back
     // and then clear and DECREF the interned dict.